cscodex/StationAllotment/RENDER_DEPLOYMENT.md

 - Verify connection string format

 ### Application Crashes

+**Error: "relation 'counseling_rounds' does not exist" or "relation 'X' does not exist"**
+- **Cause**: Database migrations have not been run
+- **Solution**:
+  1. Stop the Render service
+  2. Run migrations using `npx tsx run-all-migrations.ts` locally (see Step 1)
+  3. Verify tables exist in Neon dashboard
+  4. Restart Render service
+- **Prevention**: Always run migrations BEFORE deploying the application

+**Other Application Issues**:
 - Check runtime logs
 - Verify all environment variables are set
 - Check database migrations are run
 - Verify `SESSION_SECRET` is set
+- Verify `DATABASE_URL` is correct and accessible

 ### Port Issues
 - Render uses port 10000 by default